A Guide to Extensions

 manifest.json, also referred to as the manifest.
 Besides defining some of the extension's basic properties like name, description and ID, it also defines how the extension hooks into Thunderbird:

-description: a brief description of what the extension does
+description: A brief description of what the extension does.

 browser_specific_settings.geckomanifest key defines the following properties:

 strict_min_version: Defines the lowest targeted version of Thunderbird.